unicodeveloper/laravel-paystack/README.md

     {
         $paymentDetails = Paystack::getPaymentData();

+        dd($paymentDetails);
-        dd($paymentDetails); // Now you have the payment details,
+        // Now you have the payment details,
-        // you can store the authorisation code in your db to allow for recurrent subscriptions
+        // you can store the authorization_code in your db to allow for recurrent subscriptions
         // you can then redirect or do whatever you want }
 }